Dealing with Toddler’s Separation Anxiety: How Do I Get My Toddlers to Stop Their Pacifier Use

 - Surround your child with children that do not use pacifiers anymore.
 Your child will likely pick up on how other children self-sooth or receive comfort from people or other security objects.

-For more information about toddler’s separation anxiety and how to apply The Parent’s Toolshop®’s unique Universal Blueprint® problem-solving system to this challenge, take the 30-Days To Parenting Success Course.
+For more information about toddler’s separation anxiety and how to apply The Parent’s Toolshop®’s unique Universal Blueprint® problem-solving system to this challenge, get the 7 Keys to Parenting Success free ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.